Cumberland State Park Dinner Rolls

 6 eggs, beaten

-9 1/2 – 10 cups all-purpose flour, approximately (I use King Arthur Flour)
+9 1/2 – 10 cups all-purpose flour, approximately

-Melted butter as needed
+Melted butter, as needed for brushing

 METHOD:

-Bake at 350°F for 25-30 minutes, or until the rolls are a rich golden brown.
+Preheat oven to 350°F. Bake rolls for 25–30 minutes, or until rich golden brown.
+Serve warm with extra butter.

 Related Posts